adjtomo/seisflows/docs/manual/manual.rst

 Job Submission
 ==============

-Each job must be submitted from a `working directory`.
-Within a working directory, users must supply two input files, ``paths.py`` and ``parameters.py``.
-Output files, by default, are written to the working directory, along with scratch files created by the solver and optimization routines.
-Different output and scratch directories can be specified by adding or modifying entries in ``paths.py``.
+Each job must have it own `working directory` within which users must supply two input files, ``paths.py`` and ``parameters.py``.

-Once a working directory and input files have been created, users can type ``sfrun`` from within the working directory to submit a job.
-If the ``serial`` system configuration is specified in ``parameters.py``, the job will begin executing immediately.
-If ``pbs`` or ``slurm`` configurations are specified, the job will run when resources become available.
-Once the job starts running, status information will be displayed either to the terminal or to the file ``output.log``.
+To begin executing a workflow, simply type ``sfrun`` within a working directory.
+If for example an ``inversion`` workflow and ``serial`` system configuration are specified in the parameters file, the inversion will begin executing immediately in serial.
+If a PBS, SLURM, or LSF system configuration is specified instead, execution may wait until required resources become available.

+Once the workflow starts running, status information is displayed to the terminal or to the file ``output.log``.
+By default, updated models and other inversion results are output to the working directory.

+To get a sense for how it all works, try following the step by step instructions included here [http://seisflows.readthedocs.org/en/latest/instructions_remote.html]

 .. _solver: